-There’s plenty of on-mountain restaurants to choose from in Tignes, but because of the way the villages are essentially laid out almost on the slopes, nipping back into town at lunchtime to eat, is a sensible option.
-Right at the bottom of the Chaudannes Chairlift in Tignes Le Lac, the La Ferme des 3 Capucines serves up traditional cuisine with a modern twist and is highly regarded.
-Le Soli, at the top of the Chaudannes Chairlift is another good option if you’re looking for a self-service restaurant that offers up good local and French specialities.
+There’s plenty of on-mountain restaurants to choose from in Tignes, but because of the way the villages are essentially laid out, almost on the slopes, nipping back into town at lunchtime to eat is a sensible option.
+Right at the bottom of the Chaudannes chairlift in Tignes Le Lac, the La Ferme des 3 Capucines serves up traditional cuisine with a modern twist and is highly regarded.
+Le Soli, at the top of the Chaudannes chairlift, is another good option if you’re looking for a self-service restaurant that offers up good local and French specialities.
 For a budget alternative, the Aspen Coffee Shop in Val Claret – yes in the village but so easy to walk to from the Bollin or Tichots lifts, serves excellent burgers and sandwiches, plus lots more.
 Perhaps the best experience in the area is the La Sachette, down in Brévières – serving traditional plates, pizzas and salads.
 For a more upmarket experience, Le Panoramic on the Grande Motte is the place to settle into on a stormy day and splash some cash.

 Tignes has some excellent facilities for non-skiers or those looking for some alternatives to the slopes.
-The huge indoor sports centre, Tignespace, has tennis, volleyball and basketball courts, a climbing wall, squash courts, gym, a gold simulator and even a pole vaulting pit.
+The huge indoor sports centre, Tignespace, has tennis, volleyball and basketball courts, a climbing wall, squash courts, gym, a golf simulator and even a pole vaulting pit.
 There’s a separate swimming pool at the Lagoon Sports Centre – both are located in Tignes Lac.
 For a more ice cold experience, it’s possible to dive underneath the frozen lake that forms a large feature of the resort, of course, dry suits are provided.
 There’s a cinema showing films in English and plenty of spas that can be booked up, including at the Village Montana in Val Claret, which has its own outdoor heated pool.
-Non skiers can also purchase a pedestrian only lift pass for a vastly lower price than the normal rate and make use of many of the ski lifts to get around the area and experience the mountains – with some winter walking tracks and snowshoeing options available.
+Non-skiers can also purchase a pedestrian-only lift pass for a vastly lower price than the normal rate and make use of many of the ski lifts to get around the area and experience the mountains – with some winter walking tracks and snowshoeing options available.

 Who is Tignes Suitable For?

 Looking at the piste map of Tignes you’ll see immediately that it’s dominated by blue and red.
-A ski pass here gives intermediates more than enough pistes to cover a week's sking and then some.
-The slopes are well prepared and there’s some extra challenges too for anyone who wants to push themselves that little bit further.
+A ski pass here gives intermediates more than enough pistes to cover a week's skiing and then some.
+The slopes are well prepared and there are some extra challenges too for anyone who wants to push themselves that little bit further.
 Long runs, a few mogul fields and some black pistes that would challenge any skier or snowboarder.
 In general, the slopes in Tignes are a little easier on the legs than in neighbouring Val d’Isère, but the choice for intermediates is second to none in the Alps when it comes to classic piste skiing above the treeline.

-High altitude / snow sure
+High altitude/snow sure

 Tignes has one of the best snow records in the Alps, mainly due to its high altitude – it can start snowing in the village during October and normally it stays on the ground from then onwards.
-The Grand Motte glacier backs any major lack of snowfall up and is always a good go to destination for guaranteed skiing during the early part of the season.
+The Grand Motte glacier backs any major lack of snowfall up and is always a good go-to destination for guaranteed skiing during the early part of the season.
 The skiing here starts in September and ends in May, with a summer season in June and July too.
 The altitude also means that the powder snow off-piste can stay fresh, light and dry for several days and even longer after a snowstorm.
 Of course, skiing or snowboarding off-piste comes with its dangers, so a guide is always recommended.

 Ski in / ski out